A New Era of Reporting

 Residents need a voice they can trust, who understands the area, its people, and its history.
-That same voice needs to be active and local within the community, where decisions aren’t made by remote entities for subject matter.
+That same voice needs to be active locally, where decisions aren’t made by remote entities for subject matter.

-And so, the Navarro County Gazette was created, a locally owned and operated site for the community and those who would like to know more about our community.
+And so, the Navarro County Gazette was created, a locally owned and operated site for the community and those who would like to know more about our area.

 A small and independent local media source, this digital site focuses primarily on Corsicana, but will cover aspects of Navarro County and those areas of Texas just a day’s drive away as time and growth occurs.

 The Gazette writes about the elements that make up Corsicana and its outlying areas, with a primary focus on the positive aspects, but as need requires, we will give the necessary attention to addressing more challenging and difficult elements of the public in an open minded manner.
 We will explore each topic with honesty, legitimacy, equality, and transparency.
 If a story misses the intended mark, we will update with the necessary information once verified.

 The Gazette writes its articles with fairness in mind, whether positive or negative.
 We treat each article as though the subject is sitting in front of us, and as we would address them in person.
 We ask the same from our reader feedback, and we will enforce that principle.

 We are not a site for intolerant behaviors, or people who prefer to attack or “troll” over being able to empathize or make intelligent arguments.
 This is not an “Us Vs. Them” site.
 This is for the everyone.